talsen-team/docker-app--tine20/README.md

 ## custom VS Code tasks

-Any docker-compose--* tasks refer to the default [dockerfile](docker/server--draw-io/default.docker) and [docker-compose](docker-compose/server--draw-io/default.docker-compose) configuration if required for command execution.
+Any docker-compose--* tasks refer to the default [dockerfile](docker/server--tine20/default.docker) and [docker-compose](docker-compose/server--tine20/default.docker-compose) configuration if required for command execution.

 - browser--*
   - [browser--open-application-url](bash-commands/browser--open-application-url.sh)
-    Opens the localhost docekr service URL in the default web-browser.
+    Opens the localhost docker service URL in the default web-browser.
 The opened URL is defined in [host.env](host.env) by the variable HOST_SERVICE_URL.
 - docker-compose--*
   - docker-compose--compose--*
     - [docker-compose--compose--create](bash-commands/docker-compose--compose--create.sh)